 - MFVI Program One: Engages a selection of 30 UCC authorized ministers per year for three years to commit to a three-year personal finance education curriculum, including a yearly financial incentive, and no-cost financial planning and counseling through Ernst & Young Financial Planning Services (EYFPS).
 The first cohort began the program in November 2017.
 Applications for the second cohort of Program 1 will be available in Summer 2018.

-- MFVI Program Two [begins January 2018]: Helps 100 selected UCC authorized ministers achieve financial vitality through provision of one-time grants of up to $1,000, with the employing congregations committing to raising a matching amount.
-Applications for Program 2 will be available in January 2018.
+- MFVI Program Two [now available]: Helps 100 selected UCC authorized ministers achieve personal financial vitality through provision of one-time grants of up to $1,000, with the employing congregations committing to raising a matching amount for the minister.
+Applications for Program 2 are now being accepted.
+Click here to apply.

 “We believe there is a connection between pastoral financial challenges and congregational financial challenges,” said Rev. Goodwin.
 “MFVI intends to engage key lay leaders in UCC churches to identify and address these issues.
 We are excited to begin this work.”